holochain/docs-pages/src/pages/concepts/7_validation.md

 ---

-Her conductor commits the entry to her source chain, clears out the scratch space, and passes the `publish_word` function's return value back to the client.
-The operations are then sent to the appropriate DHT authorities for validation and integration into their shards.
+Her conductor flushes the scratch space, which contains the one action, to her source chain.
+Then it passes the `publish_word` function's return value back to the client.
+Meanwhile, the operations are sent to the appropriate DHT authorities for validation and integration into their shards.
 :::

 #### Invalid entry